top of page

 They should not have to wait for an insurance committee to decide whether a nearby facility in another state is “allowed” to help them.
 They should not be turned away from treatment because two state governments could not coordinate a system built on basic human compassion.

-If states truly believe in addressing the overdose crisis and they truly believe in reducing incarceration, homelessness, and emergency room strain . . . then opening access to treatment across state lines is the lowest-hanging fruit they could possibly pick.
+If states truly believe in addressing the overdose crisis and reducing incarceration, homelessness, and emergency room strain, then opening access to treatment across state lines is the lowest-hanging fruit they could possibly pick.

 America does not suffer from a lack of treatment beds.
 It suffers from a lack of communication, coordination, and common sense.